Python-for-geo-people/Lesson-2-Data-types-Lists/GitHub-classroom.md

 # Using Classroom for Github
 For the remaining exercises in the course we are using [Classroom for Github](https://github.com/education/classroom).
-Here, We'll give you a sense of how Classroom for Github works and what you need to do to accept your assignments and turn in the exercises.
+Here, we'll give you a sense of how Classroom for Github works and what you need to do to accept your assignments.

 ## Classroom for Github
 Classroom for Github is basically an application that helps you make private copies of an assignment that you can modify and